johan-gorter/autopilot/specifications/pages/create-issue.md

 ## Success Handling

-Upon successful submission, the user should be redirected to the newly created issue's detail page.
+Upon successful submission, the user should be redirected to issues list page.